TravelingTechGuy/racq/README.md

 #RacQ.js (pronounced 'rak js')
 This module is a Node.js wrapper for the Rackspace Cloud Queues API.

-##What are cloud queues
+##What are Rackspace cloud queues
 Cloud queues are scalable message queues, built on Rackspace's scalable cloud platform.
 They can be used in either pub-sub or producer-consumer configurations.
 You can read more about them on
 * [the Rackspace site](http://www.rackspace.com/cloud/queues/)
 * [full documentation of the API](http://docs.rackspace.com/queues/api/v1.0/cq-devguide/content/overview.html)

 ###Pricing
-As for pricing, currently you get **free** unlimited queues, unlimited messages (at max 256kb/msg), and 1 million API calls a month.
+Currently (6/2014) you get **free** unlimited queues, unlimited messages (at max 256kb/msg), and 1 million API calls a month.
 A $0.01 per 10,000 API requests fee after the first million calls, and a standard bandwidth charges apply.

-##How to use this module
+##Quick start
-1. Install the module into your project:
+1. Install the module into your project: `npm install racq`
-`npm install racq`
+2. You can also clone [this repository](https://github.com/travelingtechguy/racq.git)
 2. Use the following code, providing your credentials and preferred region:
 ```
 var Queue = require('racq'),